 Built in 1944, by Ira S. Bushey and Sons Shipyard of Brooklyn, New York (hull # 537) as the DPC-56 for the United States Defense Plant Corporation

-The tug was later acquired by the Warner Cement Company of Philadelphia, where she was renamed as the Delbar.
+The tug was then acquired by the Warner Cement Company of Philadelphia, Pennsylvania.
+Where she was renamed as the Delbar.

-In the 1940's, when the Warner Cement Company went out of business.
-The tug was acquired by Taylor and Anderson Marine Towing Incorporated of Philadelphia, Pennsylvania.
+In 1940, the tug was acquired by Taylor and Anderson Marine Towing Incorporated of Philadelphia, Pennsylvania.
 Where she was renamed as the Pennsbury.